Vaginal Mesh Claims

 Notwithstanding the reports, reviews, and strict recommendations on how best to treat patients suffering from organ prolapse and stress incontinence, there are worrying reports projecting that the UK plans to become Europe’s key market for pelvic mesh within eight years.
 New research is being undertaken to support mesh products which are reported to fail to properly account for the risks and appear to exaggerate the benefits.

 There are some excellent dedicated mesh online support groups available, with the most well-known website being https://slingthemesh.co.uk

 Under English law, medical practitioners must act according to a reasonable body of medical opinion.
 They are liable under negligence law if they fall below this standard and cause patient loss or injury.
 Osbornes Law has represented patients in medical negligence actions against private doctors and NHS Trusts in relation to vaginal mesh products.

-If you have undergone vaginal mesh treatment and feel that you may have suffered injury as a result, then please do not hesitate to contact partner and specialist medical negligence lawyer Stephanie Prior on firstname.lastname@example.org or Jodi Newton, Senior Associate Solicitor, on email@example.com
+It is important to get expert support as soon as possible after a medical negligence injury.
+If you have undergone vaginal mesh treatment and feel that you may have suffered injury as a result, then please do not hesitate to contact Josie Robinson who specialises in vaginal mesh claims.

 Contact us about a TVT Mesh Claim

 For a free initial conversation call 020 7485 8811